 - confirmation of English language proficiency.
 When an applicant’s first language is not English, confirmation of the ability to communicate effectively in English both orally and in writing is required.
 Positive results of the TOEFL, education in English, or P.Eng. references may be acceptable as proof of English language proficiency.

 * If you attempted to obtain course descriptions from the University and were not successful, you must submit a letter with your application advising the Engineers Nova Scotia Board of Examiners that the official program syllabi is not available from the university.
 If official program syllabi are not available, the Board of Examiners will attempt to perform an assessment.
-However, the outcome of your assessment may be affected and a more extensive exam program may be assigned.
+However, this will affect the outcome of your assessment as a more extensive exam program may be assigned.

 Experience Guidelines- PDF